12 Essential Spices for Indian Cooking

 Turmeric Powder (Haldi)

 Turmeric powder is a bright yellow ground spice made from dried turmeric root.
 It has a bitter, warming, and earthy flavor profile.
-The ground spice adds vibrant color to all recipes and therefore appears in curries, Indian breakfasts, street food, and Indian side dishes.
-However, when used in excess or overcooked, turmeric can taste overly bitter, so be moderate.
+You’ll see it featured in Indian breakfasts, street food, and Indian side dishes.
+However, when used in excess or overcooked, turmeric can taste overly bitter.

 Coriander powder (Dhania)

 Coriander powder is made by dry-roasting and grinding whole coriander seeds.
 The spice has a warm brown color with a musky, citrusy scent and woody flavor notes.
-Ideally, freshly ground seeds provide the best taste, but the ready-ground powder is also appropriate.
+Ideally, freshly ground seeds provide the best taste.

 As one of the most essential spices for Indian cooking, you’ll want to add coriander powder at the beginning of your recipes.
-As a result of its status, Indian curries, main meals, and lentil dishes frequently use ground coriander.
+Indian curries, main meals, and lentil dishes frequently use ground coriander.
 It pairs well with cumin.

 Next, the Essential Whole Seeds for Indian Cooking